 graphic drawing of nerve cells on a dark blue background

-Zinc and selenium are 2 minerals commonly found in multi-vitamins.
+Zinc and selenium are two minerals commonly found in multi-vitamins.
 They are each involved in maintaining ocular cell function.
 They work in conjunction with other proteins and enzymes in the retina, cornea, and lens.

 How Does Zinc Help the Eyes?